rwieruch/blog_robinwieruch_content/react-firebase-authorization-roles-permissions.md

 +++
 title = "React Firebase Authorization with Roles" description = "A tutorial on how to use authorization with roles and permissions when using Firebase in React.
-You will learn how to protect your routes and pages with authorization rules ..." date = "2018-11-26T07:50:46+02:00" tags = ["React", "JavaScript"] categories = ["React", "JavaScript"]
+Learn how to protect routes with authorization rules and how to set properties to Firebase user ..." date = "2018-11-26T07:50:46+02:00" tags = ["React", "JavaScript"] categories = ["React", "JavaScript"]